Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Theory

-In the linear response regime, the current is given by Eq. ~\eqref{linearcurrent}.
-In the case of a N–I–IP junction, the setup is intrinsically electron–hole asymmetric.
-Hence, a finite charge current is generally induced when a temperature bias is applied.
-To enforce the condition of zero net current, one must apply a thermovoltage across the junction.
-This thermovoltage counterbalances the thermally induced current, effectively tuning the system to the $\langle I\rangle=0$ regime.
-The thermovoltage is given by,

-and the derivation of the $V_{th}$ is shown in Appendix ~\ref{thermovoltage}.
-When the thermovoltage is applied, the average charge current vanishes.
-Under this condition, the measured quantum shot noise corresponds to the $\Delta_T$ noise.
+In the linear response regime, the current is given by Eq. ~\eqref{eq:28}.
+In the case of a N–I–IP junction, the setup is intrinsically electron–hole {symmetric}.
+Therefore, in an electron–hole symmetric system, the thermoelectric response vanishes, and consequently the thermovoltage is identically zero under open-circuit (zero-current) conditions.
+Under this condition, the measured quantum shot noise corresponds to the $\Delta_T$ noise, thus,